temp-storage/dm1.0/git_commands.md

 Commit file:
 git commit -m "Comment"

-note: if no comment was added git will open default text editor in order to add commit comment
+note: if no comment was added with -m, git will open default text editor in order to add commit comment